 Leaves need to be above the water when Bamboo In Aquarium

-for them to thrive in an aquarium is not a necessity.
-Lucky Bamboo may grow submerged or partially submerged.
+To thrive bamboo in an aquarium is not a necessity. grow Lucky Bamboo may submerged or partially submerged.
 If leaves are above water, they can keep a better oxygen exchange.

 Can I grow lucky bamboo in my filter